jared-singular/segment-destination-function/README.md

 </script>
 ```

 For all Web based Segment Track Events, append the following additional properties.
-The values can be sourced
 - singularSDID (See how to retrieve the Web SDID: [READ MORE](https://support.singular.net/hc/en-us/articles/360039991491-Singular-Website-SDK-Native-Integration#Method_B_Advanced_Set_Singular_Device_ID_Manually)
 - singularWebBundleId (This is a fixed value used in your Singular WebSDK Initialization, denoted as the "Product ID".
 [READ MORE](https://support.singular.net/hc/en-us/articles/360039991491-Singular-Website-SDK-Native-Integration#1_Constructing_the_SingularConfig_Object)